-- Projects that meet Round 1 Minimum Threshold C.5. (persons with physical disabilities), as well as any other Round 1 Minimum Threshold Requirement serving People with Disabilities, may count any units rented to persons with a physical disability in their total units, even if the statutory 50% requirement of Threshold C.5. is not met. - Projects that meet the Round 1 Minimum Threshold only with Threshold C.5. must meet the statutory requirement that 50% of units be accessible.
-Minnesota Housing considers accessible units to be Type A and B units as identified in the referenced Minnesota Rules Chapter 1340, also known as the Minnesota Accessibility Code.
+- Projects that meet Round 1 Minimum Threshold C.5. (persons with physical disabilities), as well as any other Round 1 Minimum Threshold Requirement serving People with Disabilities, may count any units rented to persons with a physical disability in their total units, even if the statutory 50% requirement of Threshold C.5. is not met. - Projects that meet the Round 1 Minimum Threshold only with Threshold C.5. must meet the • statutory requirement that 50% of units be accessible.
+Minnesota Housing considers accessible units to be Type A and B units as identified in the referenced Minnesota Rules Chapter 1340, also known as the Minnesota Accessibility Code. - If the minimum threshold is not required, then the statutory requirement pertaining to accessible units is not applicable. - The definition of permanent physical disability is not limited to people with mobility impairment.

 8 Specific performance requirement relief provisions are available for projects that meet the People with Disabilities selection criterion for "PWD Units."
 Reference Section 6.A. of the QAP for additional details.
 Specific performance requirements may be incorporated into the LURA and deferred loan documents recorded with the property.
+2024-2025 Self-Scoring Worksheet